How to Force Windows to Delete a File

 Unlocker is a free program that simplifies the deletion of locked files.
-It adds a context menu item to Internet Explorer, and can be activated by right-click.
+It adds a context menu item to Windows Explorer, and can be activated by right-clicking.
 It also allows the user to rename or move a locked file.

 There you have it, two simple methods for fixing a stubborn issue!